Agriculture

 Adopt Best Propagation Method

-Adopt tissue culture propagation as it has shown high success rate and are free from any kind of infection.
-Besides, it also aids in mass multiplication of pomegranate trees and are more suitable for mechanized cultivation.
+Adopt tissue culture propagation as it has shown a high success rate and is free from any kind of infection.
+Besides, it also aids in mass multiplication of pomegranate trees and is more suitable for mechanized cultivation.

 Planting Method & Spacing

-For pomegranate cultivation square or rectangular system of planting is the best.
-A pit of dimension 1m X 1m X 1m size is required for planting.
+For pomegranate cultivation, a square or rectangular system of planting is the best.
+A pit of dimension 1m X 1m X 1m is required for planting.
 The pit should be dug a month before planting and filled with topsoil and 20 kg FYM & 1 kg super phosphate.

 Planting distance or spacing varies as per the soil, climate, and variety type.
 In general: